-Part D sponsors are responsible for ensuring that covered Part D drugs are prescribed for "medically-accepted indications."
-Part D sponsors may rely on utilization management policies and procedures to make such determinations but pharmacists are not required to contact each prescriber to verify whether a prescription is being used for other than a medically-accepted indication.
+Part D sponsors are responsible for ensuring that covered Part D drugs are prescribed for medically-accepted indications using the tools and data available to them to make such determinations.
+Part D sponsors must reference all of the applicable compendia to determine whether there are any supportive citations, prior to determining that a drug is not being used for a medically-accepted indication.
+Part D sponsors may rely on utilization management policies and procedures, approved by CMS where required (see Section 30.2.2), to make such determinations.
+Pharmacists are not required to contact each prescriber to verify whether a prescription is being used for other than a medically-accepted indication.

-"Medically-accepted indication" refers to the diagnosis or condition for which a drug is being prescribed, not the dose being prescribed for such indication.
+Also, medically-accepted indication refers to the diagnosis or condition for which a drug is being prescribed, not the dose being prescribed for such indication.
 Part D sponsors may have dose limitations based on FDA labeling, but an enrollee may request (and be granted) an exception to a dose restriction through the formulary exception process based on medical necessity criteria.